MAIR — International Relations

 December 2026 TBD (typically first Friday of December)

-Extensions: If you need an extension, you must discuss it with both your supervisor and second reader well before the deadline.
+Extensions.
+If you need an extension, discuss it with both your supervisor and second reader well before the deadline.
 Both must approve.
 Extensions may result in a later graduation date and could prevent participation in the graduation ceremony.
 If the extension is not approved, contact stucomair@hum.leidenuniv.nl and consult the Board of Examiners.

 Supervision